 Although World Social Media Day was at the end of June, it got us thinking about what it takes to be a social media manager.
 What skills and qualities do you need to be great at your job?

 Here are six essential qualities we think you need:

-To be effective on social media you not only have to be a good writer, you have to be creative too.
+To be effective on social media you not only have to be a good writer, but you also have to be creative too.
 Your tweets and posts all need to be accompanied by an appropriate image, video or GIF.
 Sometimes you may have to create these yourself.
-Then there’s hashtags for campaigns or events that need to be easy to remember and not too long.
+Then there are hashtags for campaigns or events that need to be easy to remember and not too long.
 And did I mention having to find new and interesting ways to say the same thing?
 It’s hard.

 A good listener